kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image070.png)

-Next, we will edit the second mapping, i.e., the one to "ftpSendZippedHDLFile".
+Next, we will edit the second mapping: the one to "ftpSendZippedHDLFile".
 Click on the corresponding pen icon, as before.

 ![](images/300/RC_image070A.png)